Office of External Relations

 Current community involvement includes an appointment to the PAUSD Parcel Tax Oversight Committee, and advisory and board roles with Foundation for a College Education, First Congregational Church Nursery School, and League of Women Voters Palo Alto.
 Megan has also served as a community volunteer with Adolescent Counseling Services, Palo Alto Community Child Care, Palo Alto Community Fund, Leadership Mid-Peninsula, Family Resource Center Implementation Team, City of Palo Alto Comprehensive Plan Committee, Mothers' Symposium, Youth Community Service, Palo Alto Partners in Education, Partners in School Innovation, and YWCA of the Mid-Peninsula.
 Megan was recognized in 2008 with the Palo Alto Tall Tree Award for Outstanding Citizen/Volunteer; and in 2013 with the Lloyd W. Dinkelspiel Award for Outstanding Service to Undergraduate Education and the Margaret Ann Fidler Award for Distinguished Service to Student Affairs.
 In 2014, she was recognized by the California Governor's Office as a Service Trailblazer for AmeriCorps first 20 years.
 She lives with her husband, Mike, and three children, Matt, Molly '19, and Michaela, in Palo Alto.

-Program Manager, International Engagement, Office of Community Engagement
+Director, International Engagement and Outreach, Office of Community Engagement

 Current Role at StanfordMerry works with the Office of Community Engagement and various campus partners to advance effective international engagement, providing support to global visitors, including international university representatives, visiting scholars and dignitaries.
 Merry oversees global community resources, internal and external communications related to international visitors, and outreach to Stanford’s international community and visitors.